JoyKrishnaMondal/PythonABBDriver/ReadMe.md

 2. ABB robots cannot be directly controlled, the robot is connected to another piece of hardware called the controller - we can only talk to this controller.
 The flexpendent is the console/terminal/screen to this hardware.

 3. ABB has written a Domain Specfic Language for their robots.
 The <code>.DLL</code> has no function that can be directly called to make the robot do things.
-This language is called <code>RAPID</code>.
+This Domain specifc language is called <code>RAPID</code>.

-4.We can only make the controller execute RAPID code.
+4. We can only make the controller execute RAPID code.
 It will not execute C#,C++ or any other mainstream language that you are used to.

 5. The SDK only allows us to upload, manipulate and remove RAPID code using the <code>.DLL</code>s.